 • Deployment and Cyber Security.

-The program content material is in the form of online step-by-step video telecasts/screencasts with practical self-paced exercises to test learning outcomes.
+The program content material is delivered through online video telecasts/screencasts with practical exercises to test learning outcomes.
 The learning material is accessible through our online Learning Management System (LMS), Brightspace.
-Learners are also encouraged to engage with other learners and teachers in the discussion forum where they can post their queries and work in progress for peer feedback through Brightspace.
-Also they can submit their work in progress within Brightspace for feedback from their teacher/assessor.
+Learners are encouraged to engage with other learners and teachers in the discussion forum where they can post their queries and work in progress for peer feedback through Brightspace.
+They can also submit their work in progress within Brightspace for feedback from their teacher/assessor.

 ||Create and style simple markup language documents